myspc-development/art-test/docs/admin-guide.md

 ## Accessibility & Mobile Notes

 All admin tools are responsive and keyboard accessible so you can manage events from any device.

+## Refresh Permalinks After Updates

+When upgrading the plugin or making changes to custom taxonomies, WordPress may not immediately register the updated rewrite rules.
+To avoid 404 errors on REST endpoints like `/wp/v2/artwork_style` and `/wp/v2/event_type`, either reactivate the plugin or visit **Settings → Permalinks**.
+This flushes rewrite rules so the new routes work correctly.